Bluewater Shopping Centre: Architecture

 The principal architect was Eric Kuhne.
 Other firms involved in the design and branding were Benoy, BDG McColl, RTKO, Henrion Ludlow & Schmidt and Minale Tattersfield.

 The main building is a triangle of three malls: Thames Walk, Guildhall and Rose Gallery, with one anchor store at each corner.
 Curved and tapered glass sections form the roofing over each mall, providing significant natural lighting.
 The roof vents are inspired by Kentish oast houses.

 There are statues of historic trades along the walls above the upper level.

 Transport

+Parking

-There are over 13,000 free parking spaces, in six car parks.
+There are over 13,000 free parking spaces including disabled parking, across six car parks.
+As of 27 May 2022, Bluewater offers 39 Pod Point spaces and 17 Tesla spaces for EV Charging across the site.

 Rail

-The nearest railway station to Bluewater is Greenhithe for Bluewater, 1.7 miles away.
+The nearest railway station to Bluewater is Greenhithe for Bluewater, 1.5 miles away.
 It is served by Southeastern and Thameslink trains to Luton, London Cannon Street, London Charing Cross, London Victoria, Gravesend and Rainham.

 Buses

-Arriva Southern Counties (including Fastrack A and B), Go Coach, Ensignbus, National Express and London Buses routes serve Bluewater bus station.
+Arriva Southern Counties, Go-Ahead London (Fastrack routes), Go Coach, Ensignbus, National Express and London Buses routes 96, 428 and 492 serve Bluewater bus station.